SAP-archive/cloud-s4-sdk-pipeline/README.md

 In the new project, there is a folder called `cx-server`.
 This folder needs to be copied to the future host on which the Cx Server is intended to run.

-On the host machine execute the following command in the folder `cx-server`.
+On the host machine, navigate to the `cx-server` directory and ensure that the `cx-server` file is executable.
-This will start the Jenkins server.
+After that you can start the Jenkins server with following command:

 ```shell
 ./cx-server start
 ```